Sexual Abuse

 • self-harm;

-Often, sexual abuse is recognised by chance when someone notices either some physical signs, a change in behaviour, or a pattern of behaviour which leads them to suspect sexual abuse is present.
-Remember, children cannot consent to their own abuse.
+Child sexual abuse is more commonly recognised by chance when someone notices physical signs, a change in behaviour, or a pattern of behaviour which leads them to suspect it.

-What you can do
+What to do

-Ensure young people know the risks – explain about privacy, safe touch, and how to recognise sexual abuse in an age appropriate way.
+Ensure young people know the risks – explain about privacy, safe touch, and how to recognise sexual abuse in an age-appropriate way.

-Spot the signs and know what to do – use the checklists above, your safeguarding procedures and be confident to raise sexual abuse as a possibility.
+Know the signs and know what to do – use the checklists above, your safeguarding procedures and be confident to raise sexual abuse as a possibility.

 Take action – and keep taking action until you know children and young people are safe.